electricimp/Usb/docs/HIDDriverGuide.md

 ##### getAsync(cb)

-Performs read through Interrupt In Endpoint.
-The result depends on how many Input Reports are available at associated interface.
+Performs read through an Interrupt IN endpoint.
+The result depends on how many Input Reports are available for the associated interface.
 In case of multiple Input Reports, the result depends on duplicate report generation rate (can be changed by [setIdleTimeMs](#setidletimetime_ms)).
 See section __7.2.4__ of [HID specification](http://www.usb.org/developers/hidpage/HID1_11.pdf)